 Even though our clothing style changes after we retire, we still enjoy dressing nicely and buying new clothes.
 However, there are some things we can do to dress in a more ethical way.
 First look at what you already have in your wardrobe.
 Can it be worn again this year or perhaps updated by wearing it with a new scarf?
 Take some time to consider what you already own and be creative in restyling it to suit this season’s look.
-Buy from suppliers that have taken concrete steps to improve the lotof their workers; Adrift Clothing is a good example of just that.
+Buy from suppliers that have taken concrete steps to improve the lot of their workers; Australian made is a great start.
 Consider also looking at quality second-hand clothing or charity shops for your clothing purchases.
 By doing this you are contributing to the circular economy by buying clothing that has already been manufactured and worn and now will have a new lease of life in your wardrobe!
 And whilst you are at it, do think about whether or not the fabrics in your garments are sustainable, if you are not sure, there is lots of information on the web; polyester is a particularly bad choice.

 Making sustainable food choices